By Karine Vandenborre

 connection with your horse that you can obtain by doing the first 6 connection exercises.

-If it happens spontaneously, you notice
+If it happens spontaneously, you'll notice

 that the horse walks or trots around you (or maybe even canters) while